Samarinnayak/ibm-watsonx-orchestrate-adk/examples/experimental/flow_builder/foreach_email/README.md

 ### Testing Flow inside an Agent

-1. To test this example, make sure the Flow runtime is activated by starting the server with the `--with-flow-runtime` option.
+1. To test this example, make sure the Flow runtime is activated.
 2. Run `import-all.sh`
 3. Launch the Chat UI with `orchestrate chat start`
 4. Pick the `customer_email_agent`